a20351766/udo.1.4.0/docs/source/developapps/architecture.md

-While it's correct to think of a single list of papers in PaperNet -- `org.papernet.papers` -- lists are best implemented as a set of individual Fabric states, whose composite key associates the state with its list.
+While it's correct to think of a single list of papers in PaperNet -- `org.papernet.papers` -- lists are best implemented as a set of individual UDO states, whose composite key associates the state with its list.
 In this way, each state's composite key is both unique and supports effective list query.

-![develop.paperphysical](./develop.diagram.8.png) *Representing a list of PaperNet commercial papers as a set of distinct Hyperledger Fabric states*
+![develop.paperphysical](./develop.diagram.8.png) *Representing a list of PaperNet commercial papers as a set of distinct Hyperledger UDO states*

 Notice how each paper in the list is represented by a vector state, with a unique **composite** key formed by the concatenation of `org.papernet.paper`,